Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Background and Related Work

 While these studies examine traditional media forms, a more recent shift towards social media as a news outlet is apparent in the research literature.
 For example, some researchers employ scalable methodologies that leverage social media's advertiser interfaces to infer the ideological slant of thousands of news outlets.
 This method provides granularity, capturing demographic biases that go beyond political leanings, and results in deployable systems for transparency~\cite{ribeiro2018media}.
 This complements work on newspaper endorsements' influence on voting behavior, highlighting source credibility as a key factor in endorsement effectiveness.

 Interestingly, research has also been conducted in the Indian context, where media bias in policy coverage has been systematically quantified.
-This work reveals biases not just in topic selection but also in the representation of different social classes and political parties.
+This work reveals biases in topic selection and representation of different social classes and political parties.
 Notably, social media platforms seem to echo rather than mitigate these biases, an insight that aligns with the earlier observations on the role of social media in amplifying traditional media biases~\cite{sen2022analysis}.
 Collectively, these studies illuminate the evolving landscape of news and media analysis, showcasing the need for comprehensive, multifaceted approaches.
 They underline the significance of understanding both the subtleties in traditional media framing and the influential role of social media platforms.